raeeka98/MarinePlastics/README.md

 2. Install the dependencies: `npm install`
 3. Run the development environment: `npm run start`

+### Deploying
+To deploy to the live site: https://devcenter.heroku.com/articles/git
+  1. Sign into Heroku in terminal
+  2. Add a remote to the existing Heroku site
+  3. Switch the redirectUri in `./src/Auth.js` from `http://localhost:3000` to `https://marineplastics.herokuapp.com/`
+  4. Deploy with `git push heroku master`
+If the site breaks, view the logs on Heroku for an error

 ### Quirks
 In `package.json` there is a postinstall script:
 ```